Technigo/project-business-site/instructions.md

   - Submit button
 - Style your page

-- The page should be fully responsive and work well on mobile as well as tablet and desktop
+- The page should be fully responsive and work well on mobile as well as tablet and desktop (it should look good on devices from 320px width up to 1600px).

 ## How to get started